babangsund/babangsund.com/src/blog/relay_environment_methods.md

 ### retain

-`environment.retain` is useful if you ever need to tell the Relay garbage collection, to *retain* some data in a garbage collection cycle.
+`environment.retain` is handy if you ever need to tell the Relay garbage collection, to *retain* some data in a garbage collection cycle.

 Input signature: